-When O-Plan2 is being used by a developer. it is usual to have a number of windows active to show the processing going on in the major components of the planner.
-There is a small window acting as the job assignment agent with its main O-Plan2 menu.
-There are then separate windows for the Interface Manager (IM) - through which the user can communicate with other processes and through which diagnostic and instrumentation levels can be changed.
+When O-Plan is being used by a developer, it is usual to have a number of windows active to show the processing going on in the major components of the planner.
+There is a small window acting as the task assignment agent with its main O-Plan menu.
+There is then separate window for the Interface Manager (IM), through which the user can communicate with other processes and through which diagnostic and instrumentation levels can be changed.
 The Agenda Manager/Controller (AM), the Database Manager (DM) and the Knowledge Source Platform(s) (KP) then have their own windows.
 Further pop-up windows are provided when viewing the plan state graphically or when getting detail of parts of the plan, etc.

-A sample developer screen image is shown in figure 7.
+A sample developer screen image is shown in figure 6.

-Figure 7: Example Developer Interface for the O-Plan2 Planning Agent
+Figure 6: Example Developer Interface for the O-Plan Planning Agent

-11.3 O-Plan2 User Roles
+9.3 O-Plan User Roles

-User interaction with O-Plan2 can occur for a variety of purposes.
-Various roles of a user interacting with O-Plan2 are defined and are supported in different ways within the system.
-We consider the identification of the different roles to be a useful aid to guide future user interface support provision.
+User interaction with O-Plan can occur for a variety of purposes.
+Various roles of an user interacting with O-Plan are defined and are supported in different ways within the system.
+We consider the identification of the different roles to be an useful aid to guide future user interface support development.

-11.3.1 Domain Expert Role
+9.4 Domain Expert Role

 A single user responsible for defining the bounds on the application area for which the system will act.
-The domain expert user may directly or indirectly specify O-Plan2 Task Formalism to define the domain information which the planner will use.
+The domain expert user may directly or indirectly specify O-Plan Task Formalism to define the domain information which the planner will use.

-11.3.2 Domain Specialist Role
+9.5 Domain Specialist Role

 One or more domain specialists may define information at a more detailed level within the framework established by the domain expert.
-Once again, the domain specialist may directly or indirectly specify O-Plan2 Task Formalism to provide the detailed domain information which the planner will use.
+Once again, the domain specialist may directly or indirectly specify O-Plan Task Formalism to provide the detailed domain information which the planner will use.